-No Document Guidance/ Lead Report/ Consultation 1.1 Reducing single-use plastics in the NHS Action Chief All NHS organisations are now being asked to remove single-use plastics from their catering services and reduce NHS waste by over 100 million plastic items by 2021.
-PFIC Committee Operating Officer 1.2 Updated information around continuity of medicines supply if there is a no-deal EU exit Information for patients regarding the continuity of medicines supply if there is a no-deal EU exit has been updated.
-Action Quality, Patient Experience & Safety Committee Medical Director 1.3 Business intelligence overseas visitor dashboard Action Director of Finance A new business intelligence (BI) dashboard has been created.
+No Document Guidance/ Report/ Consultation Lead 1.1 Reducing single-use plastics in the NHS All NHS organisations are now being asked to remove single-use plastics from their catering services and reduce NHS waste by over 100 million plastic items by 2021.
+Action PFIC Committee Chief Operating Officer 1.2 Updated information around continuity of medicines supply if there is a no-deal EU exit Information for patients regarding the continuity of medicines supply if there is a no-deal EU exit has been updated.
+Action Quality, Patient Experience & Safety Committee Medical Director 1.3 Business intelligence overseas visitor dashboard A new business intelligence (BI) dashboard has been created.
 It provides the data required to correctly complete the Overseas Visitors Debtors position in the monthly provider finance return.
 Trusts to integrate the dashboard with existing BI reporting.
-PFIC Committee 1.4 Patient level costing collections for 2019/20 - mental health Action Director of Finance Mental health service cost data for 2019/20 will be collected at a patient level in 2020 (except for community NHS providers).
+Action PFIC Committee Director of Finance 1.4 Patient level costing collections for 2019/20 - mental health Mental health service cost data for 2019/20 will be collected at a patient level in 2020 (except for community NHS providers).
 Trusts are asked to ensure that costing systems are compliant with the minimum software requirements and the costing processes follow the healthcare costing standards.
 Submission of patient level costing data and compliance with the standards is a requirement of the provider licence.
-PFIC Committee
+Action PFIC Committee Director of Finance

-BAF Risk- S01 Risk Owner; Director of Nursing Date of Review; 22nd October 2019

-Strategic Objective; Safe, High Quality Care - through the development of an integrated improvement programme to ensure sustainable change Risk Appetite; The Trust is committed to delivering high quality services provided to patients and we will seek to implement a low appetite for taking risks that will compromise quality, patient safety or affect the experience of our service users Initial Risk Rating4 $(L) \times 5$ $(I) = 20$, MajorCurrent Risk Rating3 $(L) \times 4$ $(I) = 12$, ModerateTarget Risk Rating3 $(L) \times 3$ $(I) = 9$, low Risk; Failure to improve fundamental standards of care impacts on the Quality of Patient Care, Experience and may result in harm to Patients Rationale for current score Ward review process in place and is demonstrating improvements, as well as supporting areas where performance is deteriorating Action plan developed to respond to the latest CQC report.
-Compliance with regulatory standards Meeting national quality standards/bench marks Improvement in mortality processes Future risks Capacity and Capability to implement new Liberty Protection Safeguards Impact of Brexit on care delivery Controls / Assurance Robust Governance and quality standards managed and monitored through the governance structures of the organisation, performance reviews and the CCG/CQC Professional Forums established by the Clinical Executive Workforce programmes established for Medical and Nursing staff Nurse establishment review process in place Improved CQC report including 'outstanding' for caring.
+BAF Risk- S01 Risk Owner; Director of Nursing Date of Review; 22 nd October 2019 Strategic Objective; Safe, High Quality Care - through the development of an integrated improvement programme to ensure sustainable change Risk Appetite; The Trust is committed to delivering high quality services provided to patients and we will seek to implement a low appetite for taking risks that will compromise quality, patient safety or affect the experience of our service users Initial Risk Rating 4 (L) x 5 (I) =20, Major Current Risk Rating 3 (L) x 4 (I) = 12, Moderate Target Risk Rating 3 (L) x 3 (I) = 9, low Risk; Failure to improve fundamental standards of care impacts on the Quality of Patient Care, Experience and may result in harm to Patients Ward review process in place and is demonstrating improvements, as well as supporting areas where performance is deteriorating Action plan developed to respond to the latest CQC report.
+Compliance with regulatory standards Meeting national quality standards/bench marks Improvement in mortality processes Capacity and Capability to implement new Liberty Protection Safeguards Impact of Brexit on care delivery Robust Governance and quality standards managed and monitored through the governance structures of the organisation, performance reviews and the CCG/CQC Professional Forums established by the Clinical Executive Workforce programmes established for Medical and Nursing staff Nurse establishment review process in place Improved CQC report including 'outstanding' for caring.
 Gaps in controls / assurance NHSi Infection control visit identified improvements required within the organisation.
 VTE performance continues to be below the Trust Target Deterioration in the Trusts complaints response performance Future Opportunities Improvement Programme New Patient Safety Framework